Undertaking own motion investigations

 The Ombudsman's office undertakes a range of activities to improve public administration.
 One of the key activities is undertaking investigations of certain aspects of public administration (often referred to as “own motion” investigations).
 These own motion investigations are intended to result in improvements to public administration in Western Australia that are evidence-based, proportionate, practical and consider the costs, as well as the benefits, of proposed improvements.

-Eight projects completed are:
+Nine projects completed are:

 Read the Investigation Report.
 Read the Follow Up Report;